-You might be surprised because The Old City of Jerusalem is quite small and not really fancy compared to other famous cities around the world, Just 0.9 square kilometers.
+You might be surprised, because The Old City of Jerusalem is quite small and not really fancy comparing to other famous cities around the world, Just 0.9 square kilometers.

 But 0.9 square kilometers of chaos!

 Ancient things next to modern building in a complete mess which is really confusing. there are buildings which has parts that are 2000 years ago, and parts which are 400 years ago.
 An ancient church next to a modern mosque, a synagogue which was built in 2010 but is actually reconstruction of an older one from the 18 century.
 From the physical aspect of you it is built on a hill with a lot of slopes and staircases so its also a chaos to your lungs.

 The Old City of Jerusalem is surrounded by a wall, many visitors who come here think that it’s an original wall from the biblical times and that how the city used to be.
 A question you have to ask here, what is original?

 The city was destroyed and re-built many times, and according to that, the city borders has changed.
 Parts that used to be inside the city are now outside and the opposite.
 It’s a key factor to understand this place.

 Chaos of people

 It’s also a chaos on the side of the people.
 You might see on the same street Muslims in traditional cloths next to catholic priests, rabies and Christian orthodox nuns.
 And of course tourists taking photos of everyone.

 Walking in a Jewish area with Haredim and hearing the Muezzin.
 And church bells at the same time for example can be quite surrealistic.